defold/doc/docs/en/manuals/gui-templates.md

 ## Overloading properties

 Each instance node can overload any of the properties set in the template.
 Simply mark the node you wish to edit and change the property you want to alter.
-Nodes that has any overloaded properties are marked green in the *Outline* view.
+Nodes that have any overloaded properties are marked green in the *Outline* view.
 An overloaded property is marked blue.
 Click the blue property name to reset the property's value to the default.

 ![Overloaded properties](images/gui-templates/gui-templates-overloaded.png)